HOME - Pastiche Family Portal

 New Year Printables and Crafts

 The Chinese zodiac defines which animal (12 total) represents any year.
-Red, a good fortune color in Asian cultures, is the predominant color for Chinese New Year decorations and gifts.
+Red, a good fortune color in Asian cultures, is the predominant color for Chinese New Year decorations and gifts, often accompanied by gold trims or lettering.

-Chinese New Year is a time of family reunion and also has many traditions, including cleaning the home thoroughly in the month before the celebration (sweeping out the old, bringing in the new), hanging red spring couplets upside down on doorways, burning incense, eating special foods, setting off firecrackers, staying up all night and presenting gifts of money in red envelopes to children.
-Make a Chinese New Year Paper Lantern.
+Chinese New Year is a time of family reunion with many traditions, including cleaning the home thoroughly in the month before the celebration (sweeping out the old, bringing in the new), hanging red spring couplets upside down on doorways, burning incense, eating special foods, setting off firecrackers, staying up all night and presenting gifts of money in red envelopes to children.

 Looking for some guidance with how to make and stick to your well-intentioned resolutions for the New Year?
 Here are two different articles, each with good advice for keeping those commitments for the year, and for the rest of your life.

 1. At the end of each year, it is traditional to make a New Year's Resolution.
 With such "agreements", we commit ourselves to resolving personal issues, yet more often than not, fail to keep these commitments.
-Try this 10-step method by Nisandeh Neta - trainer, success coach and healer - to define and remain committed to yourself.
+Try this 10-step method by Nisandeh Neta - trainer, success coach and healer - to define your New Year resolutions and remain committed to yourself.

 2. If you want to travel the fast track toward keeping your resolutions, try this 1-step program recommended by Wayne Perkins, clinical hypnotherapist and author.